An Introduction to Micronutrients

 What are micronutrients?

-Micronutrients are key nutrients that cannot be synthesized by the body on a daily basis, such as vitamins, inorganic minerals and trace elements so this makes its dietary supply essential.
-The amount that the body needs of these elements varies but it is smaller in quantity than the macronutrients [1].
+Micronutrients are key nutrients that the body cannot synthesize, such as vitamins, inorganic minerals and trace elements so this makes their dietary supply essential.
+The amount that the body needs of these elements varies but it is smaller in quantity than the macronutrients.
+[1]

 micronutrients